RECIPE: THE FAMOUS TOM CRUISE WHITE CHOCOLATE COCONUT CAKE RECIPE

 INGREDIENTS

-8 ounces extra sharp white cheddar cheese, shredded
+8 ounces extra sharp white cheddar cheese, grated

 1 cup all-purpose flour